Introduction

-Over the last couple days I have been reading through the chapter on creation in Wayne Grudem’s Systematic Theology.
-I think that Wayne did a terrific job of breaking down the various views and evidence in a comprehensive & approachable way.
-As I was contemplating the Biblical and scientific evidence and arguments between Young Earth Creationism (YEC) and Old Earth Creationism (OEC), I was struck by one thing… none of the arguments appear to consider the omnipresent & omnitemporal nature of God.
+Over the last couple days I have been contemplating the Biblical and scientific evidence and arguments between Young Earth Creationism (YEC) and Old Earth Creationism (OEC).
+While I was researching this topic, I was struck by one thing… none of the arguments appear to consider the omnipresent & omnitemporal nature of God.

 Did God create a “mature” earth that instantly appeared as he spoke things into existence over 6 days?
 Were the “Days” described in Genesis actually longer than 24 hours….
 Perhaps each millions or billions of years?
 Did the matter that makes up the universe already exist in some other form?
 Are modern scientific advances in methods for dating matter completely wrong?